WKXW: Switch to Talk

+Simulcasts and news network

 The station has, at times, provided a simulcast on various AM and FM stations in the Atlantic City area, beyond the reach of its main transmitter.
-The most recent simulcast ceased in June 2009 when then-WXKW changed formats to ESPN Sports Radio.
-The station's morning show was also simulcast for a time on regional cable network CN8 in the late 1990s and early 2000s, with cameras mounted in the radio studio showing the station's personalities on-camera.
+The most recent simulcast ceased in June 2009 when 97.3 FM in Millville (now WENJ) changed formats to ESPN Sports Radio.
+WKXW-FM's morning show was also simulcast for a time on regional cable network CN8 in the late 1990s and early 2000s.
+Cameras were mounted in the radio studio showing the station's personalities to TV viewers.

-In 2011, California-based Oaktree Capital signed a deal to buy Millennium Radio Group; after taking over, Oaktree transferred the Millennium stations to Townsquare Media.
+WKXW-FM is the flagship station of the "Townsquare New Jersey News Network" as heard on twelve radio stations throughout the state.
+The network consists of WPST in Trenton, WOBM-FM in Toms River, WJLK (AM) in Lakewood, WCHR-FM in Manahawkin, WJLK-FM in Asbury Park, WOBM (AM) in Asbury Park, WFPG in Atlantic City, WSJO in Egg Harbor City, WPUR in Atlantic City, and WENJ in Atlantic City.
+Various bureaus throughout the state share stories with the Ewing headquarters.